orange-cloudfoundry/db-dumper-service/README.md

 ```

-### Update a dump
+### Add a new dump

-If you want to update a dump you can use this command but it will replace your actual dump:
+If you want to create a new dump you can use this command:

 ```
 cf update-service test -c '{"action": "dump"}'